COVID-19: Supermarkets Amend Hours, Take Strong Measures To Keep Stores Clean

 As residents make a rush on grocery and retail stores stocking up on mass amounts of supplies including toilet paper and hand sanitizer amid the outbreak of the novel coronavirus (COVID-19), supermarkets are adjusting their hours to restock and clean and making other changes.

-Two of the region's largest stores, Stop & Shop and Big Y, have all announced a change in their hours to allow time for employees to stock the shelves and clean all areas of the stores that are accessed by shoppers.
+Two of the region's largest stores, Stop & Shop and Connecticut-based Big Y, have announced changes in their hours to allow time for employees to stock the shelves and clean all areas of the stores that are accessed by shoppers.

 Stop & Shop and Big Y have adjusted their hours to 7:30 a.m. to 8 p.m. at most stores beginning Monday, March 16, until further notice.